-  - It resembles the surface volcanic domes of composite volcano, only these are located at deeper depths.
+- It resembles the surface volcanic domes of the composite volcanoes, only these are located at deeper depths.

-- It can be regarded as the localised source of lava that finds its way to the surface.
+- It can be regarded as the localized source of lava that finds its way to the surface.

 - The Karnataka plateau is spotted with domal hills of granite rocks.

-- Most of these, now exfoliated, are examples of lacoliths or batholiths.
+- Most of these, now exfoliated, are examples of laccoliths or batholiths.

 - As and when the lava moves upwards, a portion of the same may tend to move in a horizontal direction wherever it finds a weak plane.

 - It may get rested in different forms.
-In case it develops into a saucer shape, concave to the sky body, it is called lapolith.
+In case it develops into a saucer shape, concave to the sky body, it is called lopolith.